-A Denel Seeker 400 crashed during a test flight last year, resulting in significant damage being sustained to the airframe.
+A Denel Seeker 400 crashed during a test flight in late 2019, resulting in significant damage being sustained to the airframe.

 Photos recently emerged on social media of the crashed aircraft, which apparently came down in the northern part of the country.
 The aircraft descended by emergency parachute, indicating engine failure, but sustained a broken horizontal tail and damaged engine bay.
 The propeller was more or less intact, indicating it was not rotating at the time of impact.
 The landing gear partially collapsed in the impact and the nose and sensor turret (Hensoldt Optronics LEO) were damaged.

-defenceWeb understands that the aircraft was on a company test flight when the mishap occurred last year.
+defenceWeb understands that the aircraft was on a company test flight when the mishap occurred on 12 December 2019.
 It is believed the aircraft was being tested for a customer.

 It is not clear who the customer is, but it is likely to be Defence Intelligence, as the Seeker 400 was painted with the South African flag.
 However, it is possible it may have been for the United Arab Emirates, which has also ordered the type.